cyfronet-fid/marketplace/README.md

 dedicated [env variable](#environmental-variables) `SENTRY_DSN` with details how to connect to sentry server.
 Sentry environment can also be configured using `SENTRY_ENVIRONMENT` [env variable](#environmental-variables) (default set to `production`).

-## New relic integration

-Newrelic rpm gem is added into `production` dependencies.
-The only thing you need to do to turn newrelic on production is to get `newrelic.yml` and put it into rails root directory.

 ## Environmental variables